hirle/measurements/README.md

 # Measures

 Measures records data from your sensors into your database.
-It gives control as, describe what your sensors are, how you would like to record them, and Measures will faithfully fill your database.
+Describe what your sensors are, how you would like to record them, and Measures will faithfully fill your database.
-Measures has a UI which intention is to let you make sure the recording goes well.
-It therefore has not all the features a data scientist would like to have.
+Measures has an UI wich intention is to let you monitor your recordings are running well.
+Therefore is has not all the features a data scientist would dream off.

 ## Run

 ### Deploy

 An ansible playbook is provided.
-It has a role `node16`,

 ### Prepare a config file